SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 Developing with SLDS
 ====================

-MetaCI uses https://github.com/SalesforceFoundation/django-slds which imports version 2.1.2 of the Salesforce Lightning Design System.
+MetaCI uses the Salesforce Lightning Design System.

-You can find a CSS and component reference archived here: https://archive-2_1_2.lightningdesignsystem.com/
+You can find a CSS and component reference here: https://www.lightningdesignsystem.com/